-An impacted tooth is a tooth that is positioned against another tooth, bone, or soft tissue so that it is unlikely to fully erupt through the gums to reach its normal position in the mouth.
+An impacted tooth is a tooth that is positioned against another tooth, bone, or soft tissue.
+The position of the tooth makes it unlikely to fully erupt through the gums to reach its normal position in the mouth.

 An impacted tooth remains embedded in soft gum tissue or bone beyond its normal eruption time.
 The cause may be overcrowding.
 Other teeth may also become twisted, tilted, or displaced as the new teeth try to emerge.